MakeSchool-Tutorials/Makestagram-Swift-V3/P13-Uploading-Photos/content.md

 You can see that our media data and database JSON object will be stored in separate Firebase services.
 We cannot store `Data` in the `Firebase Realtime Database`, just as we cannot store our accompanying `Post` JSON in `Firebase Storage`.
 Instead we'll use the `Firebase Storage` and `Firebase Realtime Database` together to build the functionality we want.

 First, let's create a method that will help us upload an image to Firebase.
-We'll create a new service as an inteface between our app and `Firebase Storage`.
+We'll create a new service as an interface between our app and `Firebase Storage`.

 > [action]
 Create a new file called `StorageService.swift` in the `Services` directory: